Asynchronous Transfer Mode: Deployment

 ATM became popular with telephone companies and many computer makers in the 1990s.
-However, even by the end of the decade, the better price/performance of Internet Protocol-based products was competing with ATM technology for integrating real-time and bursty network traffic.
+However, even by the end of the decade, the better price–performance ratio of Internet Protocol-based products was competing with ATM technology for integrating real-time and bursty network traffic.
+Additionally, among cable companies using ATM there often would be discrete and competing management teams for telephony, video on demand, and broadcast and digital video reception, which adversely impacted efficiency.
 Companies such as FORE Systems focused on ATM products, while other large vendors such as Cisco Systems provided ATM as an option.
 After the burst of the dot-com bubble, some still predicted that "ATM is going to dominate".
 However, in 2005 the ATM Forum, which had been the trade organization promoting the technology, merged with groups promoting other technologies, and eventually became the Broadband Forum.

 Wireless or mobile ATM

 Wireless ATM, or mobile ATM, consists of an ATM core network with a wireless access network.
 ATM cells are transmitted from base stations to mobile terminals.
-Mobility functions are performed at an ATM switch in the core network, known as "crossover switch", which is similar to the MSC (mobile switching center) of GSM networks.
-The advantage of wireless ATM is its high bandwidth and high speed handoffs done at layer 2.
+Mobility functions are performed at an ATM switch in the core network, known as a crossover switch, which is similar to the mobile switching center of GSM networks.

+The advantage of wireless ATM is its high bandwidth and high-speed handoffs done at layer 2.
 In the early 1990s, Bell Labs and NEC research labs worked actively in this field.
 Andy Hopper from the University of Cambridge Computer Laboratory also worked in this area.
 There was a wireless ATM forum formed to standardize the technology behind wireless ATM networks.
-The forum was supported by several telecommunication companies, including NEC, Fujitsu and AT&T. Mobile ATM aimed to provide high speed multimedia communications technology, capable of delivering broadband mobile communications beyond that of GSM and WLANs.
+The forum was supported by several telecommunication companies, including NEC, Fujitsu and AT&T. Mobile ATM aimed to provide high-speed multimedia communications technology, capable of delivering broadband mobile communications beyond that of GSM and WLANs.

-Versions

-One version of ATM is ATM25, where data is transferred at 25 Mbit/s.